NicolaiNyberg/DbgSvcExtension/README.md

 It is not without merits as this product was initially used to aid developers debug IIS applications.

 ## Dump files
-Dump files can be very tiny containing bare bare minimum to spanding the entire process, all its memory, handles, threads including thread local storage etc. Search MSDN on MiniDump for further reference.
+Dump files can be very tiny containing bare minimum to spanding the entire process, all its memory, handles, threads including thread local storage etc. Search MSDN on MiniDump for further reference.

 ### Importance of .pdb-files
 It cannot be stressed enough the importance of having .pdb files at your disposal; in particular if your code-base reaches outside of the .Net realm.
 So why not deploy them together with your binaries; it will give so much nicer stack-traces in your logs.